AdobeDocs/lightroom-partner-apis/usage/primitive.md

 ### Reasonable file/folder path name

 A reasonable file or folder path is a UTF-8 string designed to comply with the typical file naming rules on MacOS and Windows without unexpected side effects.

-### Ratio

-A _ratio_ is an array value consisting of one or two integer values (_numerator_ and _denominator_) encoded as JSON integers.
-If omitted, the denominator is assumed to be 1.
-There is no requirement that the fractions be reduced.
-Both the numerator and denominator must be integers less than or equal to 2^53 (9007199254740992, which is the largest integer value that can be stored in a double-precision floating point 'C' data type).
-The numerator may be negative but greater than or equal to -2^53.
-The denominator must be greater than zero.

-Some videos have non-square pixels.
-The asset width and height in the top-level asset document will be converted to square pixel dimensions.
-To find out the actual number of non-square-pixels wide and high the master asset is, consult the storageWidth and storageHeight fields of the video section.
-For example, an NTSC video stored as 720x480 (SAR 3:2) rendered as 640x480 (DAR 4:3) should have width of 640 and height of 480 in the top-level asset document.

-### lex64 Sort Order Strings

-An _order_ string shall contain a maximum of 1024 characters in the set: `[-0-9A-Z_a-z]`.
-This is the same character set as `base64url` described in [RFC 4648](http://tools.ietf.org/html/rfc4648#section-5) and was chosen for its URL-safeness.
-It differs from base64url due to the lexicographical sort order: ('-', '0', '9', 'A', 'Z', '_', 'a', 'z').

-#### Workflow Details

-* An object document that supports the order field will not have an `order` field until one is specified by the client.
-* The absence of an `order` field will cause that object to be sorted at the end for an ascending sort, or at the beginning for a descending sort.
-* The secondary sort field will be the `captureDate` date of the object (for identical or absent values).
-* The tertiary sort field will be the `created` date of the object (for identical or absent captureDate values).
-* Removing the `order` field from an object document is achieved by writing the JSON `null` value.
-* The empty string is not a valid `order` field value.
-* In order to preserve the ability to insert at the beginning of the list, the order string cannot end with the '-' character.

-#### Workflow Suggestions

-* The algorithm for picking an `order` value that is between two existing `order` values should attempt to minimize length, to avoid hitting the order field length limit, and being forced to renumber multiple object documents.
-* When the user changes the `order` of N assets in an album, in most cases only N object documents will have to be modified.
-The notable exception to this is when the user places an object amongst objects without an `order` field; in that case many object documents will have to be modified in order to achieve the desired ordering.